tarwn/lessthandot-hugo/blogs/content/posts/2011-06-21-using-razor-as-an-embedded.md

 This certainly looked promising, so I set up a WinForms project to try it out.
 Sure enough, it worked against the client profile, and about as easily as I could have hoped.
 The key seems to be that it brings all of the web components it needs along for the ride in the included System.Web.Razor assembly.

-The main calls to the static “Razor” class that we're concerned with are:
+The main calls to the static "Razor" class that we're concerned with are:

 ```csharp
 string Parse<T> (template, model);